AyaSox/Recruitment-system/README.md

 JwtSettings__Audience=ATSRecruitSysUsers
 ```

-6. Railway will automatically build and deploy your application
+3. Railway will automatically build and deploy your application

+4. Generate domain: Go to Settings ?
+Networking ?
+Generate Domain

 For detailed deployment instructions, see [RAILWAY-DEPLOYMENT-GUIDE.md](RAILWAY-DEPLOYMENT-GUIDE.md)